SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 You cannot check for options that depend on the fuses at compile-time, because we don't know what they will be - sketch can be uploaded separately from setting them.

-## Timer identification from within code.
+## Timer identification from within code
 You may need to know programmatically what millis source is in use.
 There are several defines to help with this.
 There are the legacy ones:
 * `MilLIS_USE_TIMERA0`